-Maximum Application Fee: Tennessee law permits landlords to charge non-refundable rental applications of any amount.
+Maximum Application Fee: Tennessee law allows landlords to charge non-refundable rental application fees of any amount.

-Security Deposits (§ 66-28-301): No limit – landlords can require tenants to pay an amount of their choosing for the security deposit.
-Landlords should consider requiring larger deposits for tenants that pose an increased liability to the rental, have pets, or are renting a furnished unit.
+Security Deposits (§ 66-28-301): There is no limit on the amount landlords can require tenants to pay as a security deposit.
+Landlords may request larger deposits for tenants with increased liability, such as those with pets, or rent a furnished unit.

-Upon the tenant moving out, the landlord is required to return the security deposit, minus any charges, within thirty (30) days.
+Upon the tenant’s departure, the landlord must return the security deposit, minus any charges, within thirty (30) days.